servietos/unode/README.md

-## Servieto's Community App Store for  Umbrel
+## Servietos Community App Store for  Umbrel

 This repository is created based on template at https://github.com/getumbrel/umbrel-community-app-store.
 Description from above website: